rendenwald/astro-asset-allocation/README.md

 ## Acknowledgements

-Initially created by [onWidget](https://rendenwald.com) and maintained by a community of [contributors](https://github.com/rendenwald/astroallocation/graphs/contributors).
+Initially created by [onWidget](https://rendenwald.com) and maintained by a community of [contributors](https://github.com/rendenwald/goodallocation/graphs/contributors).

 ## License

-**AstroAllocation** is licensed under the MIT license — see the [LICENSE](./LICENSE.md) file for details.
+**GoodAllocation** is licensed under the MIT license — see the [LICENSE](./LICENSE.md) file for details.